What is a Talent Agent?

 What does a Talent Agent do?

-In general, a talent agent acts as a middleman between talented creative types and those that are looking to hire them.
+A talent agent acts as a middleman between talented creative types and those that are looking to hire them.
 Talent agents may either actively seek out clients to represent, or have entertainers and artists contact them first.
 The latter scenario is much more common for entertainers who seek representation for the first time.
 More experienced entertainers and artists may change their agent as their career matures.

 The job duties of a talent agent involve a fair amount of communication and negotiation with prospective employers.
 Advances in information technology have allowed talent agents to perform much of their job duties online, but at the end of the day, person-to-person contract negotiations determine the final outcome.

 Typically, talent agents spend the majority of their time making phone calls or contacting employers and potential clients online.
 Selling a client's talents to prospective employers takes up a large amount of the agent's day, and the most successful talent agents come up with new and innovative ways to accomplish their goal.
-Occasionally, something as simple as treating an employer's representative with a nice dinner is all it takes to finalize the signing of a client.
+Occasionally, something as simple as treating an employer's representative to a nice dinner is all it takes to finalize the signing of a client.

 Talent agents promote the talents of their clients in addition to performing other marketing duties.
 Essentially, the amount of marketing considerations talent agents must consider depends upon the specific industry in which an agent operates.
 Sports agents, for example, have to consider many more marketing implications than an agent representing a painter or a writer.
 Talent agents representing actors and actresses have to consider their client’s marketing potential as well.